-On July 18, 1966, riots broke out in Cleveland following years of escalation of racial tension.
+On July 18, 1966, protests and riots broke out in Cleveland following years of escalation of racial tension.

 The riots continued for five days, leaving four African Americans dead and 50 injured.
 In total, there were 275 arrests.
 White authorities argued that the cause of the riots was Black nationalism; however, historians today attribute the riots to poverty and racism.